 Step 2: Verify with the Regulatory Authority

-Take the regulatory information you found on the broker’s website and visit the official website of the mentioned regulatory authority.
-For example, if the broker claims to be regulated by the Financial Conduct Authority (FCA) in the UK, head over to the FCA’s website.
+Take the regulatory information you found on the broker’s website and visit the official website of the regulatory authority mentioned.
+For example, if the broker claims to be regulated by the UK’s Financial Conduct Authority (FCA), visit the FCA’s website.

 Step 3: Use the Regulator’s Online Database

 Once on the regulator’s website, find their online database or search tool.
 Most regulatory bodies provide a way to look up brokers by their license number or name.
 Enter the broker’s details into the search tool.
 This step helps you confirm that the broker is listed with the regulatory authority and that their license is valid.
-If you’re unsure which regulatory body to check, the International Organization of Securities Commission (IOSCO) provides a directory of regulators around the world.
+If you’re unsure which regulatory body to check, the International Organisation of Securities Commission (IOSCO) provides a directory of regulators worldwide.

 Step 4: Verify the Broker’s Details